 B) Appointment of directors

-a) Share price and business performance (ROE and the current profits, etc.)
+a) Business performance (ROE and the current profits, etc.)

 b) Presence or absence of involvement in law violations and or misconduct